 These roles often evolve and overlap, requiring a flexible approach from employees who adapt to the rhythms and expectations of the household.

 Classifying someone correctly as a household employee carries legal implications.
 These workers are not freelancers or self-employed.
-They are typically subject to tax withholding, social security contributions, and sometimes worker’s compensation coverage.
+They are typically subject to tax withholding, social security contributions, and sometimes worker’s compensation coverage.Â

 Employers are responsible for proper documentation, timekeeping, and adhering to labor regulations.
 Recognizing these requirements is part of building a long-term, respectful relationship with household staff, and protects both parties from future disputes or misunderstandings.

-Why Definitions Matter in High-End Homes
+Why Clear Definitions Matter in a Private Household

 For high-net-worth families, staff positions often intersect with privacy, security, and legacy planning.
-Clarity around the definition of a household employee allows for precise hiring, appropriate compensation, and high performance.
+Clarity around the definition of a household employee allows for precise hiring, appropriate compensation, and high performance.Â

 Whether you’re hiring for a legacy estate or a modern penthouse, knowing the role you need to be filled (and the type of person who excels in it) lays the groundwork for trust.
 This level of comprehension is a trademark of effective household management and reflects the professionalism expected at this level.

 The Calendar Group has spent more than two decades helping families identify and hire the right talent for their homes.
-From the very first placements in 2002 to our current nationwide clientele, we’ve worked closely with individuals and family offices to fill even the most nuanced roles.
+From the very first placements in 2002 to our current nationwide clientele, we’ve worked closely with individuals and family offices to fill even the most nuanced roles.Â

 Every placement begins with listening.
 We know that no two homes operate the same way, and we take time to learn your values, your routine, and your vision for domestic support.

 Our work doesn’t stop after a successful hire.
 We remain a resource to our clients, offering insights, long-term planning advice, and connections to the highest caliber of professionals.
-Our network spans industries and coasts, and our history of working with multigenerational families gives us a deep understanding of legacy staffing.
+Our network spans industries and coasts, and our history of working with multigenerational families gives us a deep understanding of legacy staffing.Â

 We know what matters to you, and we take pride in being trusted advisors in the lives of high-net-worth individuals and families.